crowdsecurity/cs-firewall-bouncer/README.md

 </p>

-# cs-firewall-bouncer
+# crowdsec-firewall-bouncer
 Crowdsec bouncer written in golang for firewalls.

-cs-firewall-bouncer will fetch new and old decisions from a CrowdSec API to add them in a blocklist used by supported firewalls.
+crowdsec-firewall-bouncer will fetch new and old decisions from a CrowdSec API to add them in a blocklist used by supported firewalls.

 Supported firewalls:
  - iptables (IPv4 :heavy_check_mark: / IPv6 :heavy_check_mark: )